|

 would still be evidence.
 Almost certainly a six-foot raccoon would

 eventually be found if the right people were contacted.
-What if there was a
+What if there

 way to make this look like an accident?
-Perhaps an accident made with one
+Perhaps an accident made with

 of the animals?
 Race's brain worked like clockwork, and he slowly